 Assessing a penalty: overview

-Once the CRM, CET or Caseworker has established that a penalty may be charged, has submitted the matter through the Penalties Consistency Panel and where appropriate secured the approval of the Director in Large Business or Assistant Director in Mid-sized Business, they must check again that they are within the time limits for assessing the penalty, see SAOG21200.
+Once the CCM, CET or Caseworker has established that a penalty may be charged, has submitted the matter through the Penalties Consistency Panel and where appropriate secured the approval of the Director in Large Business or Assistant Director in Mid-sized Business, they must check again that they are within the time limits for assessing the penalty, see SAOG21200.

-If they are within the time limits the CRM, CET or Caseworker should assess the penalty, see SAOG21500 and notify the person assessed in a letter, see SAOG21600.
+If they are within the time limits the CCM, CET or Caseworker should assess the penalty, see SAOG21500 and notify the person assessed in a letter, see SAOG21600.
 The notice of the penalty assessment must

 - be addressed to the person on whom the penalty is chargeable